-As usual, I don't remember how I landed in finding this recipe, I was so happy to have found an unique dish and a popular one at that.
-A quick search on internet I came across many sites that showed how this puri is made, I picked up this video to adapt in my kitchen.
-Most recipes used only All Purpose Flour, while this recipe used an equal measure of maida and wheat flour.
+As usual, I don't remember how I landed in finding this recipe, I was so happy to have found a unique dish and a popular one at that.
+After a quick search on the internet, I came across many sites that showed how this puri is made, I picked up this video to adapt in my kitchen.
+Most recipes used only All-Purpose Flour, while this recipe used an equal measure of maida and wheat flour.

 Since I have been deep frying and using maida a lot in recent times, I was fine using this recipe.
 I made Chena Tarkari as the side dish.
 This Thunka Puri is for T under the AtoZ Indian Pooris.

 Step By Step Pictures for making Thunka Puri

 All-Purpose flour is used for making this poori, however, there were some recipes that used equal parts of wheat flour and maida.